-Training for Madrassa teachers in Peterborough to improve education and behavioural consistency
+Training for madrassa teachers in Peterborough to improve education and behavioural consistency

 Education Coordinator at Faizan-e-Madinah Mosque and Community Liaison Officer Jack Hunt School Dr Muhammad Nawaz said: “The Muslim Council of Peterborough and PKAT is proud to organise a specialised SEND and behaviour management training session for mosque teachers, reinforcing our commitment to creating inclusive and nurturing learning environments for all children.
 This initiative reflects our dedication to equipping educators with the tools and knowledge to support students with special educational needs and behavioural challenges, fostering an atmosphere where every child can thrive."

-Dr Ian Young, CEO of Peterborough Keys Academies Trust said: “This empowering training event marks an important milestone in fostering collaboration and professional growth among educators, benefiting the children of Peterborough and beyond.”
+Dr Ian Young, CEO of Peterborough Keys Academies Trust added: “This empowering training event marks an important milestone in fostering collaboration and professional growth among educators, benefiting the children of Peterborough and beyond.”